 When You Arrive

 When you arrive at our 24-hour emergency shelter, you will be given clothes, a place to lay your head, hot meals and time to rest as you begin your journey to healing.
 If you bring any of your children with you, they will get the same resources and attention.
+Our facilities are ADA-compliant.
 After having had a chance to rest, every client is paired with an advocate – the staff charged with guiding their clients through our protective, restorative and transformative services.

 When you become a non-residential client, you are welcome to the same resources that our residential clients have – access to meals on our Paducah campus, a safe place to go when you need it and a staff that is here to shelter and support you.
 All non-residential clients are also paired with an advocate who is responsible for empowering each client to meet their personal goals.
 If you are not located in Paducah, we also have multiple regional offices that may be more convenient for you.